Work Expenses as Tax Deductions

-You can deduct certain other expenses as miscellaneous itemized deductions subject to the 2% of adjusted gross income limit.
-These are expenses you pay:
+You can deduct certain expenses as miscellaneous, itemized tax deductions subject to the 2% of adjusted gross income limit.
+These expenses must fulfill one of these purposes:

 - To produce or collect income that must be included in your gross income,